-6 Some preliminary advantages
+6. Some preliminary advantages

 The most important advantage of the theoretical framework proposed in this paper is the freedom it allows for one to look at genericity in a language like Yoruba that has not been robustly researched in this area.
 I was able to account for genericity in Yoruba without having to commit to any specific theory of genericity whose limitations could have hindered exploratory pursuits.
 The framework also has cross-linguistic applicability.
-For languages whose generic sentences have not been researched before, the framework provides a general adaptable analytic guideline that makes use of ontological distinctions in individuals and eventualities which may be distinguished in different ways cross-linguistically.
+For languages whose generic sentences have not be researched before, the framework provides a guideline that can be adapted variously to account for generic sentences.
+This is possible because of the various ontological predictions that the framework makes.
+This includes that there are three ontological individuals that natural language distinguishes and that eventualities can be concrete (particular) and generic (non-particular).
+It would be expected that, to make these ontological distinctions, a language might have cross-linguistically available means or means peculiar to its grammar.

 The framework is also able to account for not only subject arguments but also object arguments in terms of generic-kind-existential interpretation.
-Most theories of genericity concentrate on subject arguments (see Mari et al., 2013:2), but it seems that we need to be able to account for object arguments as well.
-The ability of this framework to account for both subject and object arguments means we can account for grammatically conditioned genericity in Yoruba as found in the syntactic account of Ajiboye (2005).
-As we saw above, sometimes, generic-kind-existential interpretation of an NP may be conditioned by the nature of the second argument.
+Most theories of genericity concentrate on subject arguments (see Mari et al., 2013:2), but it seems that we need to be able to account for object arguments as well to have a more elaborate understanding of the nature of genericity in natural language.
+The fact that this framework is able to account for both subject and object arguments makes it possible, for instance, to account for grammatically conditioned genericity in Yoruba which can be found in the syntactic account of Ajiboye (2005).
+As we have seen in the previous sections, sometimes, generic-kind-existential interpretation of an NP may be conditioned by the nature of the second argument.
 Using events semantics makes it possible to account for this fact.

-This framework also avoids recourse to pragmatics, as is often the case in the standard Gen approach.
-For instance, (1d) repeated in (30a) will be given a logical form like that in (30b).
-According to this framework, the logical form of (30a) can be restated as in (30c).
+This framework also avoids recourse to pragmatics, as is often the case in the standard Gen approach, where a situation variable is said to be bound in the restriction of Gen for some sentences that do not readily conform to the logical form of Gen. For instance, (1d) repeated in (30a) will be given a logical form like that in (30b).
+According to the proposals of this framework, a more elegant way of stating the logical form of (30a) will be (30c).

 (30) a.
-It rains at night in Lagos.
+It rains at night in Lagos

+'''

 b.
-Gen s [s is a situation appropriate for raining in Lagos \rightarrow it rains]

-c. $\exists e [raining (e) \land gen (e) \land at (e, night) \land in (e, lagos)]$
+Gen s [s is a situation appropriate for raining in Lagos \rightarrow it rains] c. \existse [raining (e) \land gen (e) \land at (e, night) \land in (e, lagos)]

+'''